What is progesterone?

 "It's all too much, I don't want to go out tonight"

 - Mood changes, anxiety, nervousness, irrational fears, irritability.

 - Hot flushes (also known as hot flashes or night sweats if they occur at night).

 - Menstrual problems such as irregularity or heavy bleeding.

 - Polycystic ovarian syndrome (PCOS).

 - Postpartum depression.

 - Weight gain.

 - Helps with the common symptoms of menopause including hot flushes, mood swings, insomnia, night sweats, vaginal dryness and restlessness.
 Estrogen levels normally fall by 40-60% during menopause, but progesterone levels often fall to almost zero.
 Menopause is not an estrogen-deficiency disease.
 The symptoms experienced by menopausal women are actually the symptoms of estrogen dominance!
-The most effective and safe treatment of these menopause symptoms is to counteract the excess estrogens with natural bio-identical progesterone.
+The most effective and safe treatment of these menopause symptoms is to counteract the excess estrogens by using a natural progesterone cream.